Table of Contents[Hide][Show]

 Would You (Not) Sleep in a Haunted Hotel?

-Certainly, hearing ghost stories about a haunted hotel and choosing to book a guest room is not for the faint of heart.
+Certainly, hearing ghost stories about a haunted hotel and choosing to book a guest room IN a haunted hotel is not for the faint of heart.
 Yet, thousands of ghost hunters and other believers bed down for the night at famous haunted hotels around the world, especially during Halloween.

 From flickering lights to faucets that turn on by themselves, the hotels on this list are reported hot spots of paranormal activity, offering guests the chance to have their own spooky experience.

-Here’s where to find the best haunted hotels in the USA, several of which claim to be the most haunted places in the country.
+If this sounds like you, read on to discover where to find the best-haunted hotels in the USA.
+Several claim to be the most haunted places in the country.
 Which one will shiver your timbers?

 Haunted Hotels in Arkansas